syncfusion-content/maui-docs/MAUI/ImageEditor/Crop.md

 ## Freehand Crop

-This type of crop allows you to freely select and crop a region of the image by drawing a custom shape.
+This type of crop allows you to freely select and crop a region of the image.
 You can manually outline the desired area using your cursor or touch input.The selection region can be customized by dragging and resizing an image.

 {% highlight C# %}